rjcarte/Information-Niches/readme.txt

 INSTRUCTIONS FOR REPRODUCING RESULTS FROM SECTION 3.1

+Important Note: MATLAB r2016b is required to run the simulation scripts.

 To reproduce the results described in section 3.1 and shown in figure 1 six (6) MATLAB scripts are available in the ./code/section3-1 folder, as follows (the filenames are self-explanatory):

 nicheA_fig1a.m